schubmat/Custom-MADE/README.md

 * `org.gradle.api.UncheckedIOException: Could not add entry org.gradle.api.UncheckedIOException: Could not add entry ...`
    * The DSL languages fail to build in the server-backend.
 Try deleting your local `.gradle` folder in your home directory.
 The first build will take forever.
 However, it will most likely solve the issue.
+* Cloning the repo into a folder with a path containing blanks will cause trouble.
+During compilation some file permissions need to be changed, which will fail if the full path contains blanks.

 ## License